Ruofan-Lin/fair-data-publication-groupd/README.md

 # 2. METHODOLOGICAL INFORMATION
 ## 2.1 Research questions, methods and envisioned uses
-Insert brief overarching summary of methods...
+Our research question is that how an integrated urban stream restoration project in Jablonec nad Nisou balance diverse stakeholder interests by identifying areas where improvements in biodiversity, flood risk reduction and quality of life can take place.
+And we mainly use MCDA to classify the data and then apply K means with the normalized QGIS data to construct typology.

-### 2.1.1 Research question 1: ...?
+### 2.1.1 Research question 1: Where can the ecological quality of the stream area be enhanced?
-- Instrument 1 (quan/qual)
-- Instrument 2 (quan/qual)
+- Biodiversity value (quan)
+- Biodiverse areas at risk (qual)
+- Areas providing biodiversity opportunities (qual)

-### 2.1.2 Research question 2: ...?
+### 2.1.2 Research question 2: Which areas are the most in need for flood protection?
-- Instrument 1 (quan/qual)
+- Flood risk (qual)
+- Surface temperature (quan)
+- Vegetation health (qual)
-- Instrument 2 (quan/qual)
+-
+### 2.1.3 Research question 3: Where can improvements in quality of life balance stakeholder interests in areas around the stream?
+- Public amenities (quan)
+- Accessibility of stream (qual)
+- Physical comfort level (quan)

-### 2.1.3 Envisioned uses of the dataset
+### 2.1.4 Envisioned uses of the dataset
 - ...
 - ...

 ## 2.2 Methods for processing the data
-- ...
-- ...
+- S-MCDA to normalize the data
+- K means to construct typology of data

 ## 2.3 Instrument- or software-specific information
+- QGIS version 3.34.12 was used for making maps
-- Software version X.X was used for ...
+- R studio version 4.5.0 was used for editing reports and gathering products

 # 3. FILE OVERVIEW
 Are there multiple versions of the dataset?
 Yes/No